Rational homotopy of complex projective varieties with normal isolated singularities: Purity implies formality

 \begin{example}[$\QQ$-homology manifolds] Let $X$ be a complex projective variety of dimension $n$.
 Assume that $X$ is a $\QQ$-homology manifold (for all $x\in X$, $H^k_{\{x\}}(X;\QQ)=0$ for $k\neq 2n$ and $H^{2n}_{\{x\}}(X;\QQ)\cong \QQ$).
 Then the weight filtration on $H^k(X;\QQ)$ is pure of weight $k$, for all $k\geq 0$ (see Theorem 8.2.4 in \cite{DeHIII}).
 Hence $X$ is formal.
 Examples of such varieties are given by weighted projective spaces or more generally $V$-manifolds (see Appendix B of \cite{Di}), surfaces with $A_1$-singularities, the Cayley cubic or the Kummer surface. \end{example}

 In fact, purity of the weight filtration is strongly related to Poincar\'{e} duality: if $X$ is a complex projective variety whose rational cohomology satisfies Poincar\'{e} duality, then the weight filtration on $H^k(X;\QQ)$ is pure of weight $k$, for all $k\geq 0$.
-This follows from the fact that the cup product and Poincar\'{e} duality maps are morphisms of mixed Hodge structures.
-Therefore such varieties are formal.
+Indeed, the Poincar\'{e} duality maps $H^k(X;\QQ)\cong (H^{2n-k}(X;\QQ)^\du)(-n)$ are compatible with mixed Hodge structures.
+The weights on the left (resp. right) hand side are $\leq k$ (resp. $\geq k$), hence equal to $k$.
+Therefore such varieties are formal (cf. \cite{HaBull}, Theorem 5).
 Another well-known result relating purity and Poincar\'{e} duality is the purity of the weight filtration on the (middle perversity) intersection cohomology $IH^*(X;\QQ)$ of a projective variety $X$.
 Furthermore, Weber \cite{Weber} showed that for a complex projective variety $X$, the image of the map $H^k(X;\QQ)\to IH^k(X;\QQ)$ is isomorphic to the pure term $Gr_k^WH^k(X;\QQ)$.

 The purity of the weight filtration in cohomology does not imply Poincar\'{e} duality, as shown by the following example.